ericblade/ssh-agent-cmd/README.md

 If you screw up this file, I don't know what will happen.
 Maybe nothing, maybe you won't be able to start a command window again without undoing it)

+If you have git 1.7.0 for windows or better, and you are constantly nagged by github to enter credentials for https accesses, you might try:

+git config --global credential.helper wincred

 **** Caveats ****

 Sometimes while I was working on this, I saw a second ssh-agent pop up.
 Not sure why.